 - Start early – Summer temperatures rise as the day progresses so try and start as soon as possible to keep your exposure to the heat and sun to a minimum.
 However, don’t start too early as to wake up your neighbours.
 The last thing you want is to annoy your new neighbours on day one.

-- Use lots of sunblock – Be sure to cover your face, shoulders, arms, nose and ears with sunscreen throughout the day.
+- Use lots of sunscreen – Be sure to cover your face, shoulders, arms, nose and ears with sunscreen throughout the day.
 This can be the difference between a painful and pain-free following day.

 - Drink lots of water – With the warmer temperatures, you’re bound to sweat more.
 Try and stay as hydrated as possible to minimize your risk of injury, dehydration and overheating.